SAP/cloud-security-services-integration-library/token-client/README.md

 ```

 ### HttpClientFactory
-`HttpClientFactory` creates an HTTP client that will make the requests to the corresponding identity service.
+`HttpClientFactory` creates an HTTP client that will make the requests to the corresponding Identity service.

 The Token Client library includes a default implementation [DefaultHttpClientFactory](./src/main/java/com/sap/cloud/security/client/DefaultHttpClientFactory.java), of the [HttpClientFactory](./src/main/java/com/sap/cloud/security/client/HttpClientFactory.java) interface.
-It creates a preconfigured [Apache HttpClient 4](https://hc.apache.org/httpcomponents-client-4.5.x/index.html) with the given [ClientIdentity](../java-api/src/main/java/com/sap/cloud/security/config/ClientIdentity.java) for the identity service instance.
+It creates a preconfigured [Apache HttpClient 4](https://hc.apache.org/httpcomponents-client-4.5.x/index.html) with the given [ClientIdentity](../java-api/src/main/java/com/sap/cloud/security/config/ClientIdentity.java) for the Identity service instance.

 To acquire the HTTP client, use the following code:
 ```java
 CloseableHttpClient client = HttpClientFactory.createClient(ClientIdentity clientIdentity); // you can obtain ClientIdentity by invoking the OAuthServiceConfiguration.getClientIdentity() method
 ```

-`DefaultHttpClientFactory` Http Clients are configured in the following way:
+`DefaultHttpClientFactory` HTTP Clients are configured in the following way:
 - connection pool
     - maximum of 200 total connections
     - 50 connections per route.
 - connection and connection request timeouts -  5 seconds
 - socket timeout 30 seconds

-These values are intended as an initial configuration, and you should monitor your application's performance and provide your own `HttpClientFactory` implementation, if you observe performance degradation.
+:information_source: These values are intended as an initial configuration, and you should monitor your application's performance and provide your own `HttpClientFactory` implementation, if you observe performance degradation.
 For more information, refer to the [Troubleshooting](#insufficient-performance-for-token-validations-or-token-flows) section.

 ### 1.1.
 Configuration for Java EE Applications